EMC effect: Background

 Protons and neutrons, collectively referred to as nucleons, are the constituents of atomic nuclei, and nuclear matter such as that in neutron stars.
 Protons and neutrons themselves are composite particles made up of quarks and gluons, a discovery made at SLAC in the late 1960s using deep inelastic scattering (DIS) experiments (1990 Nobel Prize).

 In the DIS reaction, a probe (typically an accelerated electron) scatters from an individual quark inside a nucleon.
 By measuring the cross section of the DIS process, the distribution of quarks inside the nucleon can be determined.
-These distributions are effectively functions of a single variable, known as Bjorken-x, which is a measure of the fraction of the momentum of the quark stricken by the electron.
+These distributions are effectively functions of a single variable, known as Bjorken-x, which is a measure of the fraction of the nucleon's momentum carried by the struck quark (within the Breit frame).

 Experiments using DIS from protons by electrons and other probes have allowed physicists to measure the proton's quark distribution over a wide range of Bjorken-x, i.e. the probability of finding a quark with momentum fraction x in the proton.
 Experiments using deuterium and helium-3 targets have similarly allowed physicists to determine the quark distribution of the neutron.